Salvage diving: Information gathering

 Detailed information of the layout and structure of the vessel to be salvages and the type and location of cargo are useful for planning and essential for the actual salvage operation.
 Information acquired during the planning stage can greatly facilitate the actual operation.

 If the vessel is to be raised, details of the cause of sinking and the extent of damage is required.

 Useful information can be gathered from ships plans, cargo manifests, loading plans, interviews with witnesses and survivors, photographs and official reports of similar accidents.

 Planning of the salvage operations

 The choice of salvage systems depends on the specific conditions of the job.
 Divers can work efficiently in shallow water, but the practicality decreases rapidly with depth and has an absolute limit determined by current technology.
 They bring the advantages of human vision, judgement and high dexterity manipulative skills, but these are offset by depth limitations, dive duration, risk, support requirements and cost.
-Manned submersibles and atmospheric diving suits can go deeper than ambient pressure diving without decompression obligations, and have advantages of human vision and judgement, and when working without tethers have good maneuverability, but dexterity is compromised, and cost is high.
-Tethered unmanned ROUVs eliminate the risk to human life of manned systems and are available with a wide range of capabilities which can be matched to the operational requirements, and are not limited by operator fatigue.
+Crewed submersibles and atmospheric diving suits can go deeper than ambient pressure diving without decompression obligations, and have advantages of human vision and judgement, and when working without tethers have good maneuverability, but dexterity is compromised, and cost is high.
+Tethered uncrewed ROUVs eliminate the risk to human life and are available with a wide range of capabilities which can be matched to the operational requirements, and are not limited by operator fatigue.